 Why do we need to make sure our gut is happy?
 Our gut is filled with about 100 trillion bacteria, in fact, we have more bacteria cells in our body than human cells!
 We are only starting to understand all the functions this community of bacteria has– they crack open indigestible food for us, supply our gut with energy, manufacture vitamins, breaks down toxins and medications, and train our immune system.
-We also know that having a good supply of friendly bacteria can help prevent type 2 diabetes, obesity, anxiety and depression.
+We also know that having a good supply of friendly bacteria can help prevent type 2 diabetes, obesity, anxiety and depression, and we can maintain these bacteria through a healthy diet and fermented foods.
 Here are my top five ways to a healthy gut to help you be your healthiest self.
-This article was written for Aboriginal Healthy Living Activities run by ISPARC and SportMedBC.

 Not all fibre are prebiotics, but that doesn’t mean we shouldn’t aim for a wide variety of fibre rich foods including berries and wild rice.
 Fibre has other benefits on the gut which includes helping to ‘sweep’ it out, prevent constipation and support good blood sugar and cholesterol levels.

 2) Stop Feeding The Bad Bacteria:

 Too much of the wrong type of bacteria in our gut can create an imbalance and start to push the friendly bacteria out.
 We know that the bad bacteria thrive off of refined carbohydrates including sugar, cookies, cakes, crackers, white bread, as well as food high in fat including fatty meats, deep-fried foods, and an excess amount of cheese.
 Artificial sweeteners can also crowd out the good bacteria as found in diet soft drinks, sugar-free yogurts and sugar-free jello.